MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 ## Permissions

 Role permissions described in this section apply only to Azure Analysis Services and SQL Server Analysis Services.
-In Power BI, permissions are defined for the dataset.
-To learn more, see [Manage dataset access](/power-bi/connect-data/service-datasets-manage-access-permissions).
+In Power BI, permissions are defined for the semantic model.
+To learn more, see [Manage semantic model access](/power-bi/connect-data/service-datasets-manage-access-permissions).

 Each role has a single defined database permission (except for the combined Read and Process permission).
 By default, a new role will have the None permission.
 That is, once members are added to the role with the None permission, they cannot modify the database, run a process operation, query data, or see the database unless a different permission is granted.